shieldproject/shield/docs/API.md

 }
 ```

-The top-level `agents` key contains the same agent information that the
+The top-level `agents` key contains the same agent
-`GET /v2/agents` endpoint returns.
-Similarly, the `problems` key
+information that the `GET /v2/agents` endpoint
+returns.
+Similarly, the `problems` key contains the
-contains the list of issues the SHIELD Core detected, based on
+list of issues the SHIELD Core detected, based on this
-this agent's configuration / version.
+agent's configuration / version.

-The `metadata` key is exclusive to this endpoint, and contains all
+The `metadata` key is exclusive to this endpoint, and
-of the agent metadata.
-Of particular interest is the `plugins`
+contains all of the agent metadata.
+Of particular
-key, which contains a map of plugin metadata, keyed by the plugin
+interest is the `plugins` key, which contains a map of
+plugin metadata, keyed by the plugin name.
+The format
-name.
-The format of this metadata is documented in
+of this metadata is documented in
 [/docs/plugins.md](/docs/plugins.md).

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve agent information** - An internal error
+- **Unable to retrieve agent information**:
-  occurred and should be investigated by the site administrators.
+  an internal error occurred and should be investigated by the
+  site administrators

-- **No such agent** - The requested agent UUID was not found in
+- **No such agent**:
+  The requested agent UUID was not found in the list
-  the list of registered agents.
+  of registered agents.

 ## SHIELD Tenants